Select Page

 robbyrothschild@gmail.com

-It is a cycle of songs devoted to transformation, and asks for a path to a new sort of kindness.
+Working on a new record!
+Meanwhile, this one is a cycle of songs devoted to transformation, and asks for a path to a new sort of kindness.
 This album is co-produced by rock icon Kip Winger and features guest performances by Ottmar Liebert, Moira Smiley, Jon Gagan, Jerry Weimer, Tawanda Suessbrich-Joaquim, Calvin Hazen, Char Rothschild, Dana Winograd, and Yuko Shimokawa.

 “I feel the summons to music in the same part of my heart that feels the seasons; the long light, the deep-seated aloneness in our culture, and its longing for company.
 Call it quirky.
 Call it New Mexico.
 I’ll try to play something for both those lineages, and I’ll hope to heal myself and others along the way.”